vibbits/gentle-hands-on-python/src/06_Loops.md

 executed, then it gets `2` and so on.

 This also illustrates the utility of loops!
-Not only is a loop more concise, but it's easier to read and less error prone.
+Not only is a loop more concise, but it's easier to read and understand than the unrolled version.
 Imagine having to type out all the indexes in a list that contains 100 elements!
 Then imagine if you had to change the size of the list... that's a LOT OF WORK!!!

 Lets use our new knowledge of loops to try to play the Fizz Buzz game again.
 This time, checking each number as we come accross it in a loop.